Affiliated & Partner Schools

-(For music theory and instruments)
+(Music theory and instruments)

 Studios and Centers for the Arts

-(For photography, painting, drawing, ceramics, dance and acting)
+(photography, painting, drawing, ceramics, dance and acting)

 Students with prior college-level work in studio art may receive credit for work at several Paris studios.
 Students are responsible for buying material and may incur a lab fee.
 Académie de Port Royal, Institut de la Croix Nivert, Spéos or Studio Vermes (photography), Ecole de Danse du Marais and Cours Florent (acting for students with solid preparation).
 Inquire early because programs in these schools change periodically.